SFULibrary/lockss-o-matic/RESTTesting/README.txt

 (typically it is the same as the 'On-Behalf-Of' value used in the Service Document requrest.
 The POSTed XML will contain the list of URLs.

-curl -v -H "In-Progress: true" --data-binary @create_resource.xml --request POST http://localhost/lockss-o-matic/web/app_dev.php/api/sword/2.0/col-iri/1
+curl -v -H "In-Progress: true" --data-binary @atom.xml --request POST http://localhost/lockss-o-matic/web/app_dev.php/api/sword/2.0/col-iri/1

 Get SWORD statement
 ===================